A Basic Primer on Tomato Terms

 Choosing tomato plants isn’t necessarily tricky.
 Still, most people only think of two things when they consider purchasing tomato plants for their home garden.
 They ask themselves what size (regular or cherry)?
 Next, they decide how many plants to buy.
 That’s it.

 There are a couple of other factors that may guide you in how to decide what tomato plant varieties to choose.
 One of them is the difference between determinate plants and indeterminate plants.
 This detail tells you the growth habit of that particular tomato.
+The second thing to consider is disease-resistance.

 A determinate tomato plant’s habit is to grow into a bush.
 Once determinate plants reach a certain size (3 to 4 feet), they bloom and set fruit.
 After that, they’re pretty much done.
 One reason someone would choose a determinate plant is because they don’t want to mess with a lot of staking (although you still would be smart to toss a cage around them).
 Plus, these plants don’t need to be pruned.